huckgroup/Bayesian-enzymatic-networks_manuscript_2022/manuscript.md

 Correlating the parameter estimates of the individual enzymes through a joint likelihood function allows us to potentially improve parameter estimates by observing a system not directly related to those parameters.
 Thus, as more and more observations are made, any parameter estimates will increase in accuracy simply by the inclusion of more data.
 This iterative improvement of estimates as more data becomes available is shown by the gradual shrinkage of posterior distributions, implying that the estimates become more precise.
-This improvement is most pronounced when little data is available (for example from 4 to 6 experiments), but gradually becomes less for larger datasets (for example from 10 to 16 experiments, see SI).
+This improvement is most pronounced when little data is available (for example from 4 to 6 experiments), but gradually becomes less for larger datasets (the same figure extended to stepwise addition of every experiment up to 16 can be found in the SI), and eventually converges to a final posterior distribution.
+For these final posterior distributions, adding new data will not significantly alter the results, but the estimates will increase in robustness and become less susceptible to outliers in the data.

 ![**Evaluating uncertainty estimates** **A,** Posterior experimental uncertainty estimates for two specific HK-experiments, obtained from the posterior distributions calculated from the full dataset of all experiments.
 One experiment (green, SNKS04) has a low estimated uncertainty, while the other experiment (blue, SNCA18) has a much higher estimated uncertainty. **B, ** Associated observed datapoints of the low-uncertainty experiment, the posterior predictive distribution of expected observations, and 95% CI quantiles (black) **C, ** Associated observation datapoints of the high-uncertainty experiment, the posterior predictive distributions of the expected observations, and 95% CI quantiles (black).](figures/fig_datafusionb.svg){#fig:datafusionb}

 Additionally, by estimating the uncertainty in every experiment individually, it becomes more practical for a large number of experiments to determine which ones have corresponding results, and which ones are potential outliers or contain experimental errors.
 This can be observed especially in the uncertainty estimates for two specific HK experiments, as shown in [@fig:datafusionb]